EpicEric/sandhole/README.md

 ## Status

-This is not in an usable state, and mostly serves as an experiment.
+This is not in a usable state, and mostly serves as an experiment.
 Contributions are welcome.

 If you're looking for a complete solution, check out [sish](https://github.com/antoniomika/sish/) instead.